CSNW/sql-bricks/readme.md

 # SQL Bricks.js

 SQL is a complicated, expressive DSL.
 SQL Bricks is not an abstraction layer and makes no attempt to hide SQL syntax.
-On the contrary, it is designed to match SQL as faithfully as possible so that the experienced SQL user is immediately familiar with the API.
+On the contrary, it is designed to be transparent, matching SQL so faithfully that developers with SQL experience are immediately familiar with the API.

 SQL Bricks provides easy parameter substitution, automatic quoting of columns that collide with SQL keywords ("order", "desc", etc), a nice chainable syntax, a few conveniences (support for user-supplied abbreviations and auto-generated join criteria) and, most importantly, **easy composition and re-use of SQL**.